 What they can tell you, is something along the lines of: “We’ll start with an on-site SEO review to identify any areas for quick wins.
 Then, we’ll identify the best keywords to target.”

-2. How will you keep me informed of changes you make to our website?
+2. How will you keep me informed of the changes you make to our website?

 Search engine optimization will most likely require a number of changes to your existing web page coding.
-It’s important to know exactly what adjustments the consultant plans to make and on how many web pages.
+Thus, it’s important to know exactly what adjustments the consultant plans to make and on how many web pages.